8 Important Money Tips for when you land your first full-time job

 In addition, super funds generally offer a few types of insurance cover as well, which you could pay for using your super money, so it’s worth looking into whether this is something you want.

-3. What tax you’re going to pay on the income you earn
+Tip 3.
+Understand the tax you’re going to pay on the income you earn

 You mightn’t be pleased, but you’ll have to pay income tax on every dollar over $18,200 you earn.
 And, on top of that, many taxpayers are also charged a Medicare levy of 2%.